Yuri010/Minecraft-Manager/README.md

 # Minecraft-Manager
 Simple Discord bot and some scripts to manage a self-hosted Minecraft server

+## License
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)\
+TL;DR, you are allowed to-
+ - Share (Copy and Redistribute) in any medium or format
+ - Adapt (Remix transform, and build upon the material)

+**Under the following terms:**
+ - Attribution - You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+ - NonCommercial - You may not use the material for commercial purposes.
+ - ShareAlike - If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ## Part 1: Bot Setup
  1. Go to the Discord Developer Portal and create a new application
  2. Go to your application, go to the bot tab and create your bot